TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 **BCa:** adjusts `t0` for both the bias and skewness observed in the distribution of `t.star`.
 Confidence bounds approach their nominal coverage faster than the other bootstrap methods described above.
-However, in small samples, the results can be very unstable (are not precise) because the bias and particularly the skewness estimates tend to be unstable with small samples.
-This method may be the best choice for medium and larger samples, though it is computationally expensive compared to the other methods, because the skewness estimates are made using jackknifing, which is another resampling method.
+However, in small samples, the results can be unstable (are not precise) because the bias and particularly the skewness estimates tend to be unstable with small samples.
+We will not review the calculations as they are relatively complicated and not not very intuitive.

+The BCa method may be the best choice for medium and larger samples, though it is computationally expensive compared to the other methods, because the skewness estimates are made using jackknifing, which introduces another level of resampling.
   In addition, the computations may simply fail for some datasets.
 With small samples, if the distribution of `t.star` appears normal, the normal method may be a good choice.
 The basic interval can be a good choice if `t.star` does not appear quite normal and if the potential range of `t0` is not bounded.
 Otherwise the percentile method can be used.
-More typically, all four methods will produce fairly comparable results, supporting the robustness of the overall final result.
-We will not review the formulas as they are relatively complicated and not necessarily intuitive.
+Ideally, all four methods will produce fairly comparable results, supporting the robustness of the overall final result.

 First we will conduct a bootstrap analysis to generate a confidence interval for the population mean based on a single sample.
-In particular, we'll estimate the mean sepal length in the `virginica` species in the `iris` dataset.
+In particular, we will estimate the mean sepal length in the `virginica` species in the `iris` dataset.
 The `boot::boot()` function requires a function as an argument.
   Functions can be passed by simply passing the names of the functions,